 - External confirmation.
-Auditors may reach out to third parties to verify the financial information and accounting records provided by the client.
+Auditors may reach out to third parties to verify the client’s financial information and accounting records.

 - Recalculation.
-The auditors perform their own calculations to verify that the final accounting balances match those reported by the client.
+The auditors perform their own calculations to verify that the final account balances match those reported by the client.

 - Reperformance.
-Auditors may reperform certain tasks or processes to identify deficiencies and discover opportunities for further optimization.
+Auditors may re-perform specific tasks or processes to identify deficiencies and discover opportunities for further optimization.

 - Analytical procedures.
 Auditors analyze the client’s financial records to find discrepancies.

 Audit evidence is an integral part of the overall audit process.
-That said, it’s just as important to consider how the evidence is collected, where it’s sourced from, and whether there is sufficient evidence available to approve or reject the assertions made by the company prior to the audit.
+That said, it’s just as important to consider how the evidence is collected, where it’s sourced from, the audit sampling process, and whether sufficient evidence is available to approve or reject the assertions made by the company before the audit.

 What Are the Qualities of Obtained Audit Evidence?

-According to the Public Company Accounting Oversight Board (PCAOB), any audit evidence obtained must be sufficient and appropriate.
-Sufficiency measures the quantity of the audit evidence.
-Appropriateness refers to the quality of audit evidence.
+According to the Public Company Accounting Oversight Board (PCAOB), any audit evidence that’s obtained must be sufficient and appropriate.
+Sufficiency measures the quantity of the audit evidence, while appropriateness refers to the quality of audit evidence.